aws-samples/sample-use-of-php-sdk-to-get-temporary-credentials-with-amazon-cognito/README.md

-# AWS SDK for PHP cognito credentials example
+# PHP cognito credentials sample

 This code example shows how to retrieve temporary credentials from the Cognito service API, using the PHP SDK.